-Here's What To Do If You Can't Pay Your Taxes
+Struggling To Pay Your Taxes?
+Here's What To Do

 If you're in a pinch and don't have the cash to pay your taxes in one go, you're in luck: The IRS offers a few different payment plans, including an installment agreement.

-The fees vary from free to $149, which will be automatically added to your tax bill, and you can apply when you file your return (Turner notes that it's less expensive to do so online than setting it up with an IRS agent).
-Note that if you owe over $25,000, you must make automatic payments from your checking account.
+The fees vary from free to $130, which will be automatically added to your tax bill, and you can apply when you file your return (Turner notes that it's less expensive to do so online than setting it up with an IRS agent).
+Note that if you owe over $25,000, you must make automatic payments from your checking account, which is known as a Direct Debit Installment Agreement (DDIA).

-The payments can be spread over 72 months.
+The payments can be spread over up to72 months.
+It’s important to note that when you set up a payment plan everything except for what you pay upfront will be subject to accrued penalties and interest until your balance is paid in full, no matter which one you choose.
+That also means that if you can pay off some of the debt before the tax filing deadline, it’s in your favor to, because there is less money to accrue interest on during your plan (i.e. you pay less overall).

+Advertisement

+How quickly or slowly you pay your owed taxes is up to you.
 But if you get the urge to pay off your debt too aggressively, Turner warns, that could be dangerous as well, because it can put you into a situation where all the money you should be saving for your current year's taxes is going to the prior year.
 Then you're always behind.

 The sweet spot?
 Turner recommends paying roughly 70% of this year's savings to the current year and 30% to the prior year, so you don't end up in the same situation.
 "There's no award given for paying it off early," she says.
-"The interest rates are so low — it's better to get current with current [with the current year] than to pay off the prior."
+"The interest rates are so low — it's better to get current [with the current year] than to pay off the prior."

-Advertisement

-2. Apply for an "offer in compromise."
+2. Apply for an offer in compromise.

 If your income situation has drastically changed and there is no way you foresee ever being able to pay off the tax you owe, you can apply for an offer in compromise.
 In other words, Turner says, "it's like: You know you ain't getting shit from me, let's settle on this."